 Factgrinder Final Analysis

 I suppose Chris Weidman's NCAA wrestling career can be viewed in one of two ways.
-Either two lucky tournaments left an otherwise solid but unremarkable wrestler with accolades unreflective of his overall body of work, or that Chris's wrestling career revealed a competitor who simply knows how to turn it on when the bright lights shine on him.
+Either two lucky tournaments left an otherwise solid but unremarkable wrestler with accolades unreflective of his overall body of work, or Chris's wrestling career revealed a competitor who simply knows how to turn it on when the bright lights shine on him.
 I'll go with the latter.
-Wrestling coaches have a special word for all the wrestling that takes place before the final tournament of the season; they call it practice.
+Wrestling coaches have a special word for all the wrestling that takes place before the final tournament of the season, that word is practice.
 We should always remember wrestlers by how they perform in the matches that matter.
 In Chris Weidman's case, he performed pretty damned well.